 People throw around buzzwords such as freedom, equality, and independence gratuitously on the July 4th holiday.
 But, we ask, freedom, equality, and independence for whom?
 Indeed, as a trio of essays on the Indian wars, the Western border, and the expropriation of Native American lands makes clear, the destructive premise at the core of U.S. history and identity, more than simple racism or discrimination, is that “freedom itself must be built upon violent elimination.”

 Of course, actions abroad don’t exist in a vacuum, often ricocheting their devastation back toward U.S. soil.
 We see such violent effects among poor populations who join the armed forces in higher numbers, as well as Black Americans and immigrants against whom support for the military is leveraged to show that they “belong.”
-Indeed, a horrifying example of U.S. imperialism’s insidious work at home is the Atlanta shooting this March.
+Indeed, a horrifying example of U.S. imperialism’s insidious work at home is last year’s shooting in Atlanta.
 As Jessie Kindig argued, the connection of Asian women to sex and violence has its origins in U.S. wars—particularly the Korean War—and is fueled by our continued military presence in Asia.

 This dual dynamic of racism at home and racism abroad is also evident in the U.S. nuclear program.
 As Boston Review regular Elaine Scarry observed on the seventy-fifth anniversary of Hiroshima, “the cruelty daily inflicted on people of color in our own city streets acts as a mental rehearsal for carrying out large-scale slayings abroad.”
 She concludes that “it keeps our capacity for cruelty limber.”
-In a new essay published this week, Erica X. Eisen continues this line of argument.
+An essay from Erica X. Eisen continues this line of argument.
 From white mannequin families to segregated bomb shelters, people of color were not extended even imaginary safety in U.S. nuclear preparedness plans, she notes, with officials opting instead to extend Jim Crow into the post-apocalyptic age.